magentabusiness/IoT-Quickstart/Advanced_Topics/FOTA_using_IoT-Gateway.md

 For Quectel BC68 module, you can download the firmware version from GitHub Folder

-# Configure the maintanance capabilities of the product
+# Configure the maintenance capabilities of the product

 ![CC.Step1](./images/CC.Step1.png)